 This 420-hour program trains students to become theatrical or special effects make-up artists in the motion picture and television industries.
 The goal of its course curricula is to educate students in the foundations of make-up theory and application and to create dramatic effects through theatrical cosmetic application.
 In order to complete the program and earn a diploma, students must take courses in beauty fundamentals, make-up artistry for film characters and special effects prosthetic makeup.
 A sample of topics covered in these courses includes latex molding, dramatic character development and simulated cosmetic aging.

 Multimedia Make-Up Artistry Diploma

-The multimedia make-up artistry diploma program prepares graduates to work in numerous cosmetology or esthetic positions within the entertainment industry, such as fashion, theatre, photography and special events.
+The multimedia make-up artistry diploma program prepares graduates to work in numerous cosmetology or esthetic positions within the entertainment industry, such as fashion, theater, photography and special events.
 It consists of four courses, which provides 602 total hours of instruction in the areas discussed above and in studio hairstyling techniques.
-Because it provides more extensive instruction in hairstyling than any of MUD's other programs, students interested in working as personal or salon make-up artists can also benefit greatly from enrolling.

 Master Make-Up Artistry Diploma

-This diploma program mandates completion of five courses and an equivalent 812 clock hours, making it the most in-depth of MUD's four cosmetic diploma programs.
-It is the only one of the program offerings requiring students to complete all five courses offered by the institution.
+This diploma program mandates completion of four courses and an equivalent 812 clock hours, making it the most in-depth of MUD's four cosmetic diploma programs.
 Those courses include the fundamentals of cosmetics, studio hairstyling, theatrical make-up application and lab courses in both general and theatrical make-up application.
-Students enrolled in this program are required to complete several projects proving their applied knowledge in basic and theatrical cosmetic applications, such as special effects character design and fashion photo shoot preparation.
+Students enrolled in this program are required to complete several projects proving their applied knowledge in basic and theatrical cosmetic applications, such as special effects character design and prosthetics.